Alicia Cawiya

-Alicia Cawiya is the Vice-President of the Huaorani Nation of Ecuador and one of the leaders of the movement against oil exploitation in her region.
+Alicia Cawiya or Cahuiya is the vice-president of the Huaorani Nation of Ecuador and one of the leaders of the movement against oil exploitation in her region.
 In 2013, she made a speech in Ecuador's parliament to protect the Amazon basin from oil companies.

 Life

 Childhood

-Cawiya was born in the Ñoneno community, in the Yasuní reservation in Ecuador.
+Cawiya was born in the Ñoneno community in the Yasuní reservation in Ecuador.
 Her grandmother, Iteca, was known to be a feared Huaorani warrior.

 When Cawiya was a child, she was sent to be raised by missionaries, who had the task of "civilising the barbarians" so the oil companies could move in to indigenous territory without resistance, although Iteca brought her back to the forest.

 Political life

 In an interview with New Internationalist, Cawiya said that she became politically active at the age of 13.
 At 18 she was a leader, following the footsteps of her grandmother in a traditionally male-dominated community.

-She became Vice-President of the National Waorani Federation (NAWE) and in 2005 she and other communities leaders founded the Asociación de Mujeres Waorani del Ecuador (Ecuador Waorani Women Association), which now comprises around 300 women.
+She became vice-president of the National Waorani Federation (NAWE) and in 2005 she and other communities leaders founded the Asociación de Mujeres Waorani del Ecuador (Ecuador Waorani Women Association), which now comprises around 300 women.
 The aim of the association is to protect the organic lifestyle of their people and to fight against oil companies.

 In 2013, she made headlines when she defended her people and made a speech in Ecuador's parliament asking to stop the Yasuní-ITT plan and the incursion of oil companies in the Amazon.